Intent and role of the WA Golf Foundation

 Increasing golf participation is the primary focus

-One of the Foundation’s key roles will be the allocation of funding at grass roots level.
+One of the Foundation’s key roles will be the allocation of funding at a grassroots level.
 This will be for men and women and for boys and girls to receive golf instruction from experienced Professional Golf Association (PGA) and accredited Community Instructors including Adult Beginners Clinics throughout the year; metropolitan and country development programs; the fantastic MYGolf Schools Program and another key role of the Foundation will be to allocate funding for development program for minority groups such as the disabled and indigenous.
 This will occur in metropolitan Perth as well as regional centres.

 Community and Development